lilawr/415-portfolio-project-24/README.md

 }
 ```

-The parameters for the 'best' of the tuned models are as below where the only difference seen is the max depth and min samples split:
+The parameters for the 'best' of the tuned model are as below where the only difference seen is the max depth and min samples split:
 ```
 {
     'ccp_alpha': 0.0,